 Giving your child a key to the house is a big step.
 It gives them a significant responsibility as well as an added layer of autonomy.
-While it gives the kids a lot of freedom, it can also give the parents freedom as well.
-Giving kids their own set of keys involves many important lessons to learn.
-However, it comes with risks as well.
+While it may provide the kids with a lot of freedom, it also gives the parents a little freedom, too.
+However, there are a few risks involved.
 We know that many kids can be careless, and lost keys are an unsettling consequence.
 A misplaced key can be a hazard and potential breach in your home security.

 We love kids, and we want them to learn and grow.
 A lesson with risks doesn’t mean it’s not a lesson worth learning.
 Here are some ideas and practices to put into place to reduce the chance of lost keys as well as safety-netting for other circumstances.